 Did you recently bite on a hard food?
 Or are you used to grinding your teeth at night?
 Did that chip away a part of your tooth, exposing your enamel?
 70% of the patients with bruxism (teeth grinding) have chipped or cracked teeth.
-It is more than a cosmetic concern for a dentist who fixes chipped teeth..
+This is more than a cosmetic concern for a dentist who fixes chipped teeth.

 50% of the patients with chipped teeth face extreme sensitivity and toothache while chewing, but do not opt for fixing a chipped tooth.
 Whatever the cause of chipped teeth, sports-related injury, or biting on hard foods, the worst outcome is chipped away confidence while talking or smiling.